The credit union difference

 more shares = more votes

 Because of this difference in structure, credit unions and banks are taxed differently.
 Credit unions pay millions in taxes annually, including sales, property and employer-related taxes.
-A credit union's excess earnings are returned to its member-owners through better rates and lower fees.
+Instead of a franchise tax that for-profit banks pay, Iowa's state-chartered, not-for-profit credit unions pay a moneys and credits tax on legal reserves.
+A credit union's excess earnings are returned to members through better rates and lower fees.
 In fact, our members saved an estimated $35 million last year by using products and services at Veridian compared to what they would have paid at a for-profit bank.
-Instead of the franchise tax that for-profit banks pay, Iowa's state-charted, not-for-profit credit unions pay a moneys and credits tax on legal reserves.
+That savings also benefits our local economies.

 You're a member.
 Are you an advocate?

 Bank lobbyists routinely reach out to lawmakers to promote legislation that would weaken or eliminate their competition from credit unions.
 That means your representative needs to hear from constituents like you, Iowa’s credit union member-owners.
+Don't let a bank lobbyist speak on your behalf to your representative.
 Sign up to be a credit union advocate with the Iowa Credit Union League below.
 As an advocate, you’ll be notified when there’s an increased need for your legislator to hear from you.